UPDATED NEEDS (June 5, 2020):

 4. WEST END MINISTRIES & LESLIE'S HOUSE WOMEN'S SHELTER appreciates your gifts to them for both the Food Bank and Women’s Shelter.
 The needed goods list remains the same.
 There’s also a need for operational monetary donations.

-Their current needs for the Food Pantry and Leslie's House:
+Their current needs for the West End Food Pantry (drop off M-F 9am-4pm) and Leslie's House (drop off M-F 9am-6pm, any day):

 - Click here for their Amazon Wish List of needed items